Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 ### 2025-05-23
 Organized client-relevant code into an independent folder in preparation for implementation of the server (anticipating merge conflicts later but those are trivially easy); debugged failure to automatically link libcrypto on StuyCS machines, fixed makefile recipes.

+Merged the `makefile` and `main` branches, fixed unquoted `&` characters when passing key URIs as arguments, reorganized code such that shared functions were deduplicated, and a central makefile was sufficient to interface with all features of the project.
+Filled out the README with details gathered throughout the creation process.